A Los Angeles bankruptcy attorney at Consumer Action Law Group explained how chapter 13 bankruptcy stop foreclosure and eliminate debt.

 When filing bankruptcy, attorney fees are charged up front, and sometimes included in a payment plan for payment of arrears on a home or car loan that is delinquent.
-Depending on the payment plan, which average 3-5 years, a discharge can take quite a while for a Chapter 13 filing.
+Depending on the payment plan, which averages 3-5 years, a discharge can take quite a while for a Chapter 13 filing.
 Upon discharge, all unsecured debts are forgiven [such as credit cards, medical bills, etc.]

-The goal of filing a bankruptcy is usually to discharge debt, catch up on missed home or car payments,
+The goal of filing bankruptcy is usually to discharge a debt, catch up on missed home or car payments,

 and have the full protection of the court from creditors for the duration of the bankruptcy.